SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 will automatically install into your Conda environment and not try to install at the system level.

-For more detail on using Python with Supercomputing Wales, see the training on [High Performance Python](https://edbennett.github.io/high-performance-python).
+For more detail on using Python, see the Supercomputing Wales training on [High Performance Python](https://edbennett.github.io/high-performance-python).